aardev14/Pesto/README.md

       - **0 (Very Weak)** - Needs at least 0 match points and at least 0 complexity points

 ## Recommended Parameters
 Your can customize the parameters of the evaluate function to be as strict as needed for your application.
 These are just the recommended parameters that I have used in my testing against Zxcvbn.
+Requirements vary based on how the password is hashed, the key derivation function used, the likelihood of offline attacks, etc. Additionally there are differing views when it comes to complexity requirements.
+Read [NIST Special Publication 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html#memsecretver) for more information.

 ### Drowsy Pesto
 Description: For minimally complex passwords, Pesto feels tired and disinterested.
 These passwords don't stimulate his intellect or engage his magical abilities, making him appear sleepy and unengaged.